Dunbeath: History

 Dunbeath as a developed settlement primarily dates from the 1790s as it was developed as a coastal fishing settlement for over 80 families cleared from the nearby Strath (valley).
 The old road bridge was built to a design by Thomas Telford circa 1810 and later superseded by a curved concrete viaduct in the 20th century.
 The Main Street dates from the 1840s.
 The mid-19th century saw fishing reach its largest extent with up to 190 boats working out of Dunbeath; only a few boats now work out of Dunbeath, though the large harbour remains.
+Reporting on Dunbeath in 1907, the Annual Report of the Fishery Board states:

+"Near fine fishing, but awkwardly situated for getting fish into market, being seven miles from the nearest railway station.".
+This refers to the Wick and Lybster Light Railway, which would have been used to transport the fish to market in Wick.
+Fishing in smaller ports such as Dunbeath declined in the early years of the 20th Century as the industry became more capital-intensive.